mysociety/popit/README.md

 # PopIt

+The software that powers http://popit.mysociety.org/

 ## Warning

+Here be dragons!
 This is **alpha** software - it is currently undergoing active development so should be used with caution.

 ## About